 Bicycle Helmet Covers

 They should always be made to slip off readily in a crash, or they could contribute to sliding resistance.
 We don't like

 that.
 For many riders they reduce the air flow enough to be more than just warm, and a sweaty head can result, even in

-For more on why you want you helmet to slide on impact, see our page on sliding resistance.
+For more on why you want you helmet to slide on impact, see our page on sliding resistance

 In the absence of lab data, we are always on the lookout for field reports on covers and how they perform in a crash.

 You will find links to a few helmet cover sources